hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 'apple,orange,mango'.split(',') // => ['apple', 'orange', 'mango']
 ```

-When called without any arguments, `Array.prototype.join()` returns a string with the elements of the array joine together into a string, separated by commas.
+When called without any arguments, `Array.prototype.join()` returns a string with the elements of the array joined together into a string, separated by commas.

 ```js
 let arr = ['a', 'b', 'c', 'd', 'e', 'f'];